Razerfish/electron-style/README.md

-# pytorch-neural-style-gui
+# Electron Style
 An Electron app for the pytorch implementation of neural style.
-Name is a placeholder.

 # Requirements
 ```